shkelzahmeti/profile/README.md

 - 👋 Hi from Shkelz
-- 👀 I’m a React Developer
+- 👀 I’m a Front-End Developer
 - 🌱 I’ve finished the Front-End Academy at Creative Hub Kosovo:
 -     Html, Css(Scss), JavaScript, and React(main focus).
 - 💡 My mission is to surpass my yesterday's coding skills